divin/divingavran/README.md

 2. Install the required dependencies with `pip install -r requirements.txt` (Warning: Node.js is required).
 3. Initialize Reflex with `reflex init`.
 4. Run the development server using `reflex run`.
-5. Visit `localhost:8000` in your web browser to access the website locally.
+5. Visit `localhost:3000` in your web browser to access the website locally.

 ## Deployment
-This website is automatically deployed to Netlify whenever new changes are pushed to the main branch.
+This website is automatically deployed to GitHub Pages whenever new changes are pushed to the main branch.
+It's also possible to host it to other platforms such as Netlify by adjusting the GitHub Action.
+Side Note: In the Action I have to add a `.nojekyll` file to the `gh-pages` branch to prevent GitHub Pages from trying to build the website with Jekyll.

 ## License
 This project is licensed under the GNU General Public License v3.0, which allows you to use, modify, and distribute the code for personal and commercial purposes.
 See [LICENSE](LICENSE) for more information.